 #

 In the distance, factories belched black smoke from their chimney stacks.
 It oozed throughout the city, thick and black.
 It blended into the fog, until the fog and smoke were one, a thick haze of yellow grey that roiled along the streets, choking the lungs and clouding the air.
-This was the famous London Particular the city was famous for.
+This was theParticular the city of London was famous for.
 Jonathan could see crows circling across the sky, but their movement seemed unnatural somehow, almost mechanical.
-Tendrils of fog seemed to linger in their wake.
+Tendrils of foglingered in their wake.
 In the haze of rain and the shrouds of The Particular, there was a figure lying dead on the road.

 “What is it?”
 Mr. Ocelot asked.
 He raised a hand to his brow to shield his eyes against the rain.